DISIC/politique-de-contribution-open-source/gouvernance.en.md

 * Interdepartmental: DINSIC and ANSSI
 * Ministry

-with only one role per organization (write right on this policy).
-All contributors with write rights are listed in the [MAINTAINERS] file.
+with only one role per organization (write permission on this policy).
+All contributors with write permissions are listed in the [MAINTAINERS](MAINTAINERS) file.

 ## Management of contributions